5 stars rating

 What is Employment Practices Liability Insurance (EPLI)?

-Why do Florida businesses need EPLI coverage?
+Why should Florida businesses consider EPLI coverage?

 What does EPLI typically cover?